joshcanhelp/josh-to-11/content/post/220-semi-ecommerce-site-for-a-local-composites-distributor.md

 wpid: 3847
 ---

-# Semi-eCommerce Site for a Local Composites Distributor

 > Working with Josh has been an absolute pleasure!
 He caught on very quick to our vision of what we wanted for a website.
 When we were initially quoted, we were given timeframes for certain segments of the website completion and he met every timeframe we were given.
 That in itself is priceless!
 >